harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/gcp/security-configurations/prepare-secret-for-gcp.md

-# Developing an Authentication Method for Conducting Experiments on the Google Cloud Platform (GCP)
+# Developing an Authentication Secret for Conducting Experiments on the GCP

 **Derive Service Account (SA) from GCP**